Ovid/zen-of-test-suites/README.md

     use Test::Most tests => 42;

-You can easily use similar strategies to bundle up common testing modules into a common testing module that all of your tests use.
+You can easily use similar strategies to bundle up common testing modules into a single testing module that all of your tests use.
 Less boilerplate and you can easily dive into testing.

-Or as a more egregious example, I often see something like this:
+Or as a more egregious example, I often see something like this (a silly example just for illustration purposes):

     set_up_some_data($id);
     my $object = Object->new($id);